rajuahmmed111/course-registration-assign7/README.md

 # Discuss how you managed the state in your assignment project
 First I created a React project.

-I have taken some components in the course.The component includes a card reader and adding tailwind, dauisy.
+I have taken some components in the course.The component includes a card reader and adding tailwind, daisy UI.

 Code link: https://github.com/rajuahmmed111/course-registration-assign7